rust-lang/rust-wiki-backup/Note-testsuite.md

 ## Fast check

 Because Windows has slow process spawning running `make check` on that platform can take a long time.
 For this reason we have a `make check-fast` target that the Windows build servers run to keep the cycle time down.
 This is a special test runner that is built by combining all the run-pass tests into a single library.
 It is created by the src/etc/combine-tests.py script.

+## Benchmarks, saved metrics and ratchets

+All benchmark metrics are saved by default.
+Depending on configuration, some benchmark metrics are ratcheted.
+The `codegen` compile tests are always ratcheted if they run, since they are deterministic / low-noise.
+See [[Doc unit testing]] for details on metrics and ratchets.